6 Ways to Prepare for Black Friday & Cyber Monday

 Also, make sure you don’t forget your marketing – it takes time for content to get indexed by search engines.
 Create this content now and spend the next few months driving traffic to it with your social media and email.
 That way, once customers start searching, you’ll be top of mind – and hopefully top of the search engine results.

-If your return and shipping policies leave anything to doubt, you may be opening your business to more friendly fraud.
+Return and refund policies: If your return and shipping policies leave anything to doubt, you may be opening your business to more friendly fraud.
 Aim for as much clarity as possible.

 And if you have brick-and-mortar locations in addition to online stores, you should optimize content for local queries by claiming your Google My Business listing and adding phrases like “near me” to content.

-3. Don’t Leave Your Platform to Chance
+3. Don’t Leave Your Platforms and Channels to Chance

 Customers like to feel special — even more so around the holidays.
 So why not segment your email list now and target them based on their past shopping habits?
 While a discount code sent to your entire email list may incentivize customers, it’s also a little generic.
 Consider sending offers based on what they’ve bought before — and what they’re likely to buy again.